ihmeuw/vivarium/docs/source/tutorials/boids.rst

 The Builder class exposes an additional property for working with value pipelines:
 :meth:`vivarium.framework.engine.Builder.value`.
-We call the :meth:`vivarium.framework.values.manager.ValuesInterface.register_value_producer` method to register a new pipeline.
+We call the :meth:`vivarium.framework.values.manager.ValuesInterface.register_attribute_producer` method to register a new attribute pipeline.

 .. literalinclude:: ../../../src/vivarium/examples/boids/movement.py
    :lines: 32-34